mtajkhan/Udcty-DataEngineering/.ipynb_checkpoints/README-checkpoint.md

 <b>Design</b>

 <ul>
-<li>Define fact and dimension tables for a star schema for a particular analytic focus<\li>
+<li>Define fact and dimension tables for a star schema for a particular analytic focus</li>
-<li>Build an ETL pipeline using Python that transfers data from files in two local directories into these tables in Postgres using Python and SQL<\li>
+<li>Build an ETL pipeline using Python that transfers data from files in two local directories into these tables in Postgres using Python and SQL</li>
 </ul>